Trigger one flow based on the execution of another flow.

 deadline: "09:00:00.00Z"

-DAILY_TIME_WINDOW: this option declares that some SLA conditions should be met “within a given time range in a day”.
+• DAILY_TIME_WINDOW: This option enforces SLA conditions that must be met within a specific daily time range.
 For example, a window from startTime: "06:00:00" to endTime: "09:00:00" evaluates executions within that interval each day.
 This option is particularly useful for declarative definition of freshness conditions when building data pipelines.
 For example, if you only need one successful execution within a given time range to guarantee that some data has been successfully refreshed in order for you to proceed with the next steps of your pipeline, this option can be more useful than a strict DAG-based approach.
 Usually, each failure in your flow would block the entire pipeline, whereas with this option, you can proceed with the next steps of the pipeline as soon as the data is successfully refreshed at least once within the given time range.

 yaml